tam1r/wiser-lp/README.md

 ## Upgrading in production environment

-1. Checkout that tests are passing (TODO: develop integration/e2e test)
-2. Insert the new columns in the production DB (if any) Example query to insert new columns:
+1. Insert the new columns in the production DB (if any) Example query to insert new columns:
   ```sql
   ALTER TABLE users ADD ${columnName} ${columnDefinition}
   ```

-3. Deploy by merging the staging branch to master
+2. Deploy by merging the staging branch to master
-4. Test everything